 Seattle’s downtown business community has now spoken.

 The Seattle Metropolitan Chamber of Commerce, through its political arm, the Civic Alliance for a Sound Economy (CASE), announced on May 18 its endorsements for the 2015 Seattle City Council primary elections.
-This is significant due to the Chamber’s role in guiding the increasingly conservative direction of Seattle’s city government in recent decades.
+This is significant due to the Chamber’s role in guiding the increasingly conservative direction of Seattle’s municipal government in recent decades.
 While the Chamber has in recent years taken progressive stances on such locally safe political topics as climate change and marriage equality, it remains ultimately committed to the ideology of economic fundamentalism that has now long dominated Seattle City Hall, leading to our city’s current crisis of rampant economic inequity.

 Here are the CASE endorsements: